BubbleJoe-BrownU/BubbleJoe-BrownU.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
+I am a Machine Learning Engineer at TikTok, where I work on building Vision Language Models (VLMs) and their applications.

-Hi!
-I am a data science master's student at Brown University🐻, where I am working with several amazing professors.
-I am working with Prof. [Stephen Bach](https://cs.brown.edu/people/sbach/) in the BATS Lab on adapting LLMs to out-of-distribution tasks parameter-efficiently.
-I am also working with Prof. [Shekhar Pradhan](https://vivo.brown.edu/display/spradh15) and Prof. [Ritambhara Singh](https://ritambharasingh.com/) in the Conversational AI Lab on improving VLMs understanding of relations and orders.
-Starting this July, I will join TikTok as a Machine Learning Engineer!
+I did my master's program in Data Science at [Brown University](https://www.brown.edu/).
+During my graduate study, I was fortunate to work with Prof. [Stephen Bach](https://cs.brown.edu/people/sbach/) on improving the out-of-domain generalization of Large Language Models (LLMs) in the BATS Lab, and Prof. [Shekhar Pradhan](https://vivo.brown.edu/display/spradh15) and Prof. [Ritambhara Singh](https://ritambharasingh.com/) on advancing the reasoning ability of VLMs in the Conversational AI Lab (CAIL).

 [\\]: <!
 I am expected to graduate in 2024 and am actively applying for Ph.D. programs related to computer science, data science, and artificial intelligence. >